 This is where the real investigation happens.
 Children gather information through direct observation, experiments, field trips, and conversations with experts.
 A class studying water might visit a local stream, test what dissolves in water, and invite a parent who works in water treatment to talk with them.
 The teacher introduces new vocabulary, tools, and opportunities for representation.
 Children document their discoveries through drawings, building models, dictating stories, and creating charts.

-Phase 3: Concluding the Project
+Phase 3: Sharing and Celebrating the Work

 Children reflect on what they’ve learned and share their findings with an audience, often parents, other classrooms, or the school community.
 This culminating event might include presentations, a gallery of their work, dramatic performances, or a class book.
 The sharing phase gives children a sense of accomplishment and reinforces their learning by requiring them to organize and communicate their ideas.

-Project Based Learning Ideas for Preschool
+6 Fun Project Based Learning Ideas for Preschoolers

 One of the best things about PBL is that projects can emerge from almost anything that sparks children’s curiosity.
 Here are preschool project based learning ideas drawn from common interests at this age.